ScooloV/bbpedia/docs/matched_play/guide.md

 same team turn.

-12. *Just a Little Furthen* Have a player on your team score a touchdown after successfully Rushing into the opposition\'s End Zone.
+12. *Just a Little Furthen* Have a player on your team score a touchdown after successfully Rushing into the opposition's End Zone.

 13. *Co Long:* Make a successful Pass action that is either a Long Pass or a Long Bomb.